gosub-com/Zurfur/Doc/Internals.md

 six bits contain the reference count:

-    p ipointer // Points to start of object or stack frame r *RefLayout // Points to start of reference layout table while r.Skip != 0 || r.Count != 0 {
+    p ipointer // Points to start of object or stack frame r ^RefLayout // Points to start of reference layout table while r.Skip != 0 || r.Count != 0 {
         p += sizeof(ipointer)*r.Skip;
         for @count in r.Count & 63